SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

     >>> traj.results.myresult = 42, 'I am NOT a comment!'

 will create a result with two data items, first being the value ``42`` and the second one a string ``'I am NOT a comment'``.
+As you might have noticed, this is related to the caveat discussed in the previous section.
 Comments can be passed to the standard results only as keyword arguments and all *lazy* values are passed as positional arguments.
 Yet, you can pass as many items to a result as you want.
 This, for instance, is legit: